evo-biomech/replicAnt/README.md

 ## Installing Unreal Engine
 ### Minimum system requirements:

-•	**Windows 10** (other operating systems may work but are untested)
+*	Windows 10 (other operating systems may work but are untested)
-•	>50 GB of disk space (the faster the better) o	Unreal engine itself will occupy roughly 30 GB o	Another ~5GB for the complete project including 3D assets and materials o	>5 GB per 10k sample dataset at 2k resolution, using all available passes
+* ~50 GB of disk space (the faster the better)
+  * Unreal engine itself will occupy roughly 30 GB
+  * Another ~5GB for the complete project including 3D assets and materials
+  *	~5 GB per 10k sample dataset at 2k resolution, using all available passes
-•	Dedicated GPU with 6GB VRAM (currently, only tested on NVIDIA GPUs)
+*	Dedicated GPU with 6GB VRAM (currently, only tested on NVIDIA GPUs)
-•	16 GB RAM
+*	16 GB RAM

 ### Unreal Installation Guide
 1. You will first need to create an [Epic games account](https://www.epicgames.com/site/login) which we will later link to your Github profile.
 This grants you access to the Unreal Engine source code, including Blender Plugins (i.e., Send2Unreal), and as a bonus, grant access to Quixel’s asset library to add additional meshes and materials to your generator environment: